Jenne Farm

-Jenne Farm is a farm located in Reading, Vermont.
+Jenne Farm is a farm located in Reading, Vermont, United States.
 It is one of the most photographed farms in the world, especially in autumn.
-The farm has appeared in magazine covers, photography books, and several Budweiser television advertisements; it has also served as a setting in the films Forrest Gump and Funny Farm.
+The farm has appeared in magazine covers, photography books and several Budweiser television advertisements; it has also served as a setting in the films Forrest Gump and Funny Farm.
 Photographs of the farm have appeared on posters, postcards and wall calendars.

 Despite its fame, the private farm is located along a dirt road and is not heavily promoted.
 The only sign indicating its presence is a tiny board along Vermont Route 106 advertising maple syrup.

-The farm became noted for photogenic scenery about 1955 when a photography school in South Woodstock discovered it.
-Later, it appeared as an entry in a Life photo contest, on the cover of Yankee magazine, and in Vermont Life.
+The farm became noted for photogenic scenery around 1955, when a photography school in South Woodstock discovered it.
+Later, it appeared as an entry in a Life photography contest, on the cover of Yankee magazine and in Vermont Life.

+As a result of being overrun by tourists trespassing on the farm, the town has closed the road leading to the farm to non-local traffic.